chiragramani/Tron/README.md

 Please note: your application might be adding either all or a few of the above dylibs already even before the dependency is being added, so please consider the existing state.
 E.g. if you are importing CoreLocation already in your application- then libswiftCoreLocation.dylib will not be a new addition, and hence its contribution of ~=730 KB can be respectively reduced.

+## Methodology

+The methodology is highly inspired from [Google Cocoapods-size](https://github.com/google/cocoapods-size) and does the following:
+1. Archive a baseline app as ARM64 with no bitcode.
+2. Add the required dependencies.
+3. Archive a baseline app as ARM64 with no bitcode.
+4. Compute the difference and report the respective contribution.

+The size reported by Testflight is very much close (within a range of 3%) to the result reported by following the above approach.

 ## Libraries used
 [tuist/XcodeProj](https://github.com/tuist/XcodeProj) | [swift-argument-parser](https://github.com/apple/swift-argument-parser)